OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-05.md

 ## 1 Thessalonians 5:27

-I put you under oath by the Lord to have this letter read to all the brothers and sisters.
+I urge you before the Lord to have this letter read to all the brothers and sisters.

 ## 1 Thessalonians 5:28